KC2016/KC2016.github.io/README.md

-# my-website
+# Karina Condeixa's Portfolio [WIP]

-portifolio (IN DEVELOPMENT)
+### Data Science and Analytics

-Website in development created to give live to the draft minibot about COVID-19.
+A personal space to gather my main projects.

-The design is based on the Massively by HTML5 UP.
+This website also gives live to the draft minibot about COVID-19 using Dialogflow.

-The chatbot is been made with Dialogflow.
+<small>Notes: The design is based on the Massively by HTML5 UP.</small>